maxgallo/talk-micro-frontends-migration/slides.md

 [.list: #000000, bullet-character(->), alignment(left)]

 [.build-lists: true]
-An extension to AWS Lambda that lets you execute functions that custmoize the content that CloudFront delivers.
+An extension to AWS Lambda that lets you execute functions that customize the content that CloudFront delivers.

 <br />

 - __*No Infrastructure to manage*__
-- __*Auto Scale*__
+- __*Auto Scaling*__
 - __*Pay-Per-Use*__